 Professor and Graduate Advisor of Theatre & Dance

-Maggie Morgan is a costume designer for stage and screen whose work includes the Broadway musical “Soul Doctor” and the recent feature film “Car Dogs” starring Patrick J. Adams, George Lopez, Nia Vardolos, and Octavia Spencer.
-Upcoming shows will be a co-production of “Office Hour” at Berkeley Rep and Long Wharf Theatre and “Miss Bennet: Christmas at Pemberly” at Cap Stage.
-She recently designed “The Real Thing” at the Aurora Theatre in Berkeley, “Endgame” at the Kirk Douglas Theatre and the award-winning web series “Send Me,” which streamed on BET.com.
-Additional recent designs include “It Shoulda Been You,” “Tenderly” and “Don’t Dress for Dinner” at Center Rep, and “Soul Doctor” (Off-Broadway).
-Other notable shows include “Sunset Boulevard,” directed by Peter Hunt (Hollywood Bowl), the world premiere musicals “Sleeping Beauty Wakes,” directed by Jeff Calhoun (Deaf/West, Kirk Douglas Theatre), “The Haunting of Winchester,” directed by Michael Butler (San Jose Rep), and “Mask: a New Musical,” directed by Richard Maltby, Jr. (Pasadena Playhouse).
+Maggie Morgan is a costume designer for stage and screen whose recent work includes the new Broadway musical “Soul Doctor” and the feature film “Car Dogs” starring Patrick J. Adams, George Lopez, Nia Vardolos, and Octavia Spencer which premiered at the Catalina film festival 2015.
+She recently designed a co-production of “Office Hour” at Berkeley Rep and Long Wharf Theatre and “Miss Bennet’s Christmas” at Cap Stage, “The Real Thing” at the Aurora Theatre in Berkeley, “Endgame” at the Kirk Douglas Theatre in Culver City directed by Alan Mandell, and the award-winning web series “Send Me,” which streamed on BET.com.
+Additional recent designs include “Communicating Doors,” “It Shoulda Been You,” “Tenderly” and “Don’t Dress for Dinner” at Center Rep, and ”Intelligence” (short film), “Soul Doctor” (Off-Broadway), “I Love You, You’re Perfect, Now Change,” directed by Glenn Casale (California Musical Theatre), and “Camelot,” directed by David Lee (Pasadena Playhouse).
+Other notable shows include “Sunset Boulevard,” directed by Peter Hunt (Hollywood Bowl), “Phaedra” with Antaeus Company (Getty Villa), the world premiere musicals of “Sleeping Beauty Wakes,” directed by Jeff Calhoun (Deaf/West, Kirk Douglas Theatre), “The Haunting of Winchester,” directed by Michael Butler (San Jose Rep), and “Mask: a New Musical,” directed by Richard Maltby, Jr. (Pasadena Playhouse).

 Awards and Honors